godotengine/godot-docs/development/compiling/compiling_for_uwp.rst

     uwp_arm_release.zip

 Move those templates to the ``templates`` folder in Godot settings path.
-If you don't want to replacet the templates, you can set the "Custom Package" property in the export window.
+If you don't want to replace the templates, you can set the "Custom Package" property in the export window.

+Note: If using Godot version 3 or above, the templates must be put into the editor version subfolder.
+For instance, for version '3.0.alpha' of the editor the correct templates folders are:
+-  Windows: ``C:\Users\[username]\AppData\Roaming\Godot\templates\3.0-alpha``
+-  Linux: ``/home/[username]/.godot/templates/3.0-alpha``
+-  Mac OSX: ``/users/[username]/.godot/templates/3.0-alpha``

 Running UWP apps with Visual Studio
 -----------------------------------